 lib folder named

-We copy the
+Additionally, copy the

-app_component.dart where we cut away the
+app_component.dart, where you cut away the

-we leave behind an uninitialized
+add an uninitialized

 Back in the

-HeroService we import the mock
+HeroService, import the mock

 mockHeroes and return it from the

 Use the hero service